lucasnorruva/ENTv4/src/docs/blockchain.md

 ## Smart Contract Architecture and Anchoring Models

 ### On-Chain Anchoring
-When a product passport is approved, the platform generates a W3C Verifiable Credential (VC) containing the core product data.
+When a product passport is verified, the platform generates a W3C Verifiable Credential (VC) containing the core product data.
 A hash of this VC is then anchored on-chain (Polygon Amoy testnet in our implementation).
 This creates an immutable, timestamped proof of the data's integrity at the time of issuance.

 ### Gas Optimization
 While our current implementation anchors each VC hash individually, a production-grade system would use techniques like Merkle tree batching to aggregate many credential hashes into a single on-chain transaction, drastically reducing gas costs.